Google Translate Disclaimer

 In some cases, you may have the option to enrol in a biosimilar patient support program.
 Your health care provider can help you with this.

-If you receive Saskatchewan Drug Plan coverage of a reference biologic insulin affected by the Saskatchewan Biosimilars Initiative, you may need to start using a biosimilar insulin to keep your coverage.
+If you receive Saskatchewan Drug Plan coverage of a reference biologic insulin affected by the Saskatchewan Biosimilars Initiative, you will need to start using a biosimilar insulin to keep your coverage of this medication.
 You can start using a biosimilar insulin by getting a new prescription for a biosimilar from your physician or nurse practitioner, or by asking your pharmacist to help you transition to a biosimilar.
 More details for patients and health care providers.

 If you also receive medication coverage from a third-party insurance provider (such as a benefits plan through your employer):